adamaviv/ic220-s19/units/unit_06.md

 or number of ticks per second.
 So a 400 MHz CPU performs 400 Million clock ticks per second.

-This allows us to re-write seconds in terms seconds per cycle, leading to the the following formula:
+This allows us to re-write seconds in terms seconds per cycle, leading to the following formula:

 ```